marmelab/react-admin/docs/Actions.md

 ## `useMutation` Hook

-`useMutation` emits the request to the `dataProvider` as soon as the component mounts.
+`useQuery` emits the request to the `dataProvider` as soon as the component mounts.
 To emit the request based on a user action, use the `useMutation` hook instead.
 This hook takes the same arguments as `useQuery`, but returns a callback that emits the request when executed.

 Here is an implementation of an "Approve" button: